brennenputh/brennenputh.me/content/blog/teaching-text-editing.md

 #### Code Formatter

-Cedarville (my university), at the very least, has a C++ and Java programming format policy.
+Cedarville (where I'm getting my bachelors), at the very least, has a C++ and Java programming format policy.
 I highly appreciate the effort.
 Only, code formatters solved that problem a while ago.
-There's an opinionated formatter for basically every language taught in schools, and it should be standard to leave most of the formatting to it.
+There's an opinionated formatter for basically every commonly taught language, and it should be standard to leave most of the formatting to it.

 Some examples in modern (and not modern) programming languages: